A collection of linked essays and poems concerned with the vitality of art and writing in the wake of grief.

 Conversations and presentations

-Kimberly Alidio on the Many Meanings of the Poetic: ann interview conducted by Leo Kreider at Poets House [pdf].
+The Many Meanings of the Poetic: an interview conducted by Leo Kreider at Poets House [pdf].

 Listen to a conversation with Miriam Atkin, closing with a reading from Dread Poem, on her radio show and podcast, Specific Objects: Talks on Art in the Catskills.